 Why it matters

 Tree and grass cover impact both the environment and production.
 This vegetation is critical for storing carbon and preserving biodiversity and soil health.
 This plant life also plays a significant role in productivity, affecting profitability and the livelihood of people and communities in the industry.
-Balancing these sustainability issues has been a challenge for the Framework.

 The New York Declaration on Forests’ goal to halve global deforestation by 2020 has motivated public commitments from beef customers.
 McDonald’s, the largest single customer of Australian beef, has committed to eliminate deforestation from its beef supply chain by 2020.
 Fourteen of the industry’s largest global retail customers have also made a similar public commitment to eliminate deforestation from their supply chains as a member of the Consumer Goods Forum.